av-ll/Data_Visualization/README.md

 Jupyter notebooks and Dataset Countries.csv used in the context of a University course that required the elaboration of graphical representations.

+Images are included because the pdf reduced the quality of the Figures so they are meant to aid the evaluator inspect the graphs.

 generate_map_1.ipynb generates a folium map.

 Descriptive statistics.ipynb generates figures 2,3,4,5.